 Two other potential things about which you might want to know are that park tickets are sold at the Disney Stores in Japan and Lawson or Family Mart convenience stores.
 The tickets are full price at Disney Store, so the only advantage there is buying them during your trip but potentially before you arrive at Tokyo Disney Resort.

 The tickets at Lawson and Family Mart are sometimes discounted, but only during the off-season, only on 1-2 day tickets, and typically less than $10 off per ticket.
 These are sold at self-service kiosks in the store, and are only sold in Japanese.
-You can try to fumble your way through the menus, but unless you speak Japanese, you’re better off with Klook.
+You can try to fumble your way through the menus, but unless you speak Japanese, you’re better off not messing with this.

 How Many Days?

-The big downside to these convenience store ticket kiosks–and Klook, for that matter–is that they only offer 1 or 2-day tickets.
-If you’ve read our Tokyo Disneyland Planning Guide, you know that we recommend 4-5 days in the parks.
+The big downside to these convenience store ticket kiosks is that they only offer 1 or 2-day tickets.
+If you’ve read our Tokyo Disneyland & DisneySea Planning Guide, you know that we recommend more time in the parks than that.

 We also spend about that much time in Tokyo…and that much time in Kyoto.
 In total, our average trip to Japan is around two weeks long.
 Not everyone is going to have that much time to allocate to vacation, and if you have less time or are only casually interested in Disney, the park days are the days to cut.
 While we cannot fathom only spending a day at each park, that’s probably more reasonable for most visitors to Japan.

 However, we’re also huge Disney geeks.
 If you’re just happening to stumble upon this post and only intended upon doing a day in each of Japan’s Disney parks (undoubtedly a more sane approach for the average tourist to Japan), the 2-day ticket from Klook is perfect for you.
 For hardcore Disney fans like us, it’s not the best option.
 You definitely want to do at least 3 days.